Overview of the Examples

 - Inoperative instruments can increase workload and reduce situational awareness; ensure all required instruments are operational before flight.

-Operating With Outdated Navigation Publications or Databases
+Operating with Outdated Navigation Publications or Databases

 Recalculating Fuel Reserves if Assigned an Unanticipated EFC Time